lenovo/puppet.lenovo-lxca/README.md

 ## Development

 Puppet modules on the Puppet Forge are open projects, and community contributions are essential for keeping them great.
 Please follow our guidelines when contributing changes.
-For more information, see our [module contribution guide.](https://docs.puppetlabs.com/forge/contributing.html)
+For more information, see our ['module contribution guide.'](https://docs.puppetlabs.com/forge/contributing.html)

 ## Support

 Support for this module is provided by Lenovo.
-To file an issue, please visit this [link](https://github.com/lenovo/puppet.lenovo-lxca/issues/new)
+To file an issue, please visit this ['link'](https://github.com/lenovo/puppet.lenovo-lxca/issues/new)